SixLabors/ImageSharp/tests/Images/Input/Heif/Av1/Conformance/README.md

 The primary color item's `a1lx` property divides its logical 72-byte AV1 payload into a 55-byte base layer and a 17-byte dependent layer.
 The container stores those layers in separate `iloc` extents at AVIF offsets 511 and 583.
 The `.bit` fixture concatenates those two logical color extents; it does not copy the physically adjacent auxiliary-alpha extent between them.

-Exact pinned libaom decodes the corrected logical payload into two 33x11 YUV444 frames.
-Both frames' 1,089 color samples match the corresponding first three planes of the pinned libavif YUV444-alpha outputs exactly.
-The retained Y4M contains both progressive YUV444-alpha frames, and the PNG contains pinned libavif's final RGBA presentation.
+Current official libaom `main` decodes the corrected logical payload into two 33x11 YUV444 frames.
+Both frames' 1,089 color samples match the corresponding first three planes of the retained YUV444-alpha outputs exactly.
+The alpha and PNG record the original fixture's presentation provenance; they are not AV1 implementation references.
 The production-path test selects the second native frame, requires inter-coded blocks in the final ImageSharp frame, and compares both native color and final presentation without a tolerance.

 ## Equal-average compound fixture